edmundchong/Inventor/Touchscreen arena/Rat Daily Instructions/README.md

 ### Troubleshooting
 1. Results graphs are not showing up in rat daily
    - Check the data exists on the local rig computer for that animal.
 If there is a results folder, check inside that it is not empty.
 If it is empty, the data did not get recorded for that day
    - If the data exists locally, check that it has been copied to ceph.
-Common issues it is not in ceph: 1.
+Common issues if data is not on ceph: 1.
 Ceph has been logged out or 2.
 Robocopy got interrupted.
 In either case, make sure ceph is logged back in and re-run robocopy
    - The data has not been processed yet.
 If the above issues have been addressed, check with Edmund to make sure data is being processed.
 2. Animal shows a sudden decline in trial number
     - Check the tracking on the rig, and the condition of the rig itself (decline can happen because animal is poorly tracked, milk isn't being dispensed, some other errors etc)